tess1o/geopulse/README.md

 **Customization**

 - Adjustable timeline sensitivity settings individually for each user
+- **Custom map tiles support** - Use satellite imagery or different map styles from providers like MapTiler, Mapbox, and more
 - Data export in multiple formats
 - Dark/light themes in UI
 - Mobile-responsive design